Dean Harrison - Counselling Psychologist

 To find the meaning of life, you must first answer this question: What do you want to get out of life?
 Do you want to be rich and famous?
 Why?
 Perhaps you’re looking for more meaning than just being rich and famous.
 What does 'being rich' even mean?

 The meaning of life is different for everyone; it’s not universal at all.
-Some people may choose to focus on their career or family, while others might focus on helping others less fortunate than themselves.
+Some people may focus on their career or family, while others might focus on helping those less fortunate.
 There are many ways that people find purpose in their lives (and we have covered some of those ways here).

-Regardless of what your reason for living is, remember that it is possible for anyone, no matter how old or young you are, to find happiness within yourself by living a meaningful existence.
+Regardless of your reason for living, remember that it is possible for anyone, no matter how old or young you are, to find happiness within yourself by living a meaningful existence.

 The meaning of life is the same for everyone.
 It is learning to live a meaningful life.
-A meaningful life is one that you as an individual can identify as fulfilling and/or satisfying, regardless of others' opinions or expectations.
+You can identify a meaningful life as fulfilling and/or satisfying, regardless of others' opinions or expectations.

 It is up to each person to discover their own purpose in being alive by asking themselves some basic questions: